collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Collaboration and Code Review Best Practice Workflow

-There is an overall theme to this talk.
 In order to be able to increase your level of responsibility, you need to be able to switch between multiple tasks.
 * Keep your code up-to-date
 * Create one or more features
 * Do code review